hbctraining/scRNA-seq_online/lessons/04_cellranger_QC.md

     labs(
         x = "Sample",
         y = "Percentage of Reads",
-        title = "Region",
-        fill = "Percent of Reads Mapped to Each Region")
+        title = "Percent of Reads Mapped to Each Region", fill = "Region")

 ```